fastify/fastify/docs/Guides/Serverless.md

 ## Vercel

 [Vercel](https://vercel.com) provides zero-configuration deployment for Node.js
 applications.
-In order to use it now, it is as simple as configuring your `vercel.json` file like the following:
+To use it now, it is as simple as configuring your `vercel.json` file like the following:

 ```json